Shawn-Ng/basic-statistics/R-forecasting.md

 ```

 ### Evaluating forecast accuracy
-Training set: is a data set that is used to discover possible relationships<br>
-Test set: is a data set that is used to verify the strength of these potential relationships

 We are interested to see the forecast accuracy of test set<br>
 __Root mean squared error (RMSE)__ which is the square root of the mean squared error (MSE).
 Smaller RMSE = better accuracy